confluentinc/ksql/docs/api.rst

    :>json string  sourceDescription.timestamp: The name of the timestamp column.
    :>json string  sourceDescription.format: The serialization format of the data in the stream or table.
 One of JSON, AVRO, or DELIMITED.
    :>json string  sourceDescription.topic: The topic backing the stream or table.
-   :>json boolean sourceDescription.extended: A boolean indicating whether this is an extended description.
+   :>json boolean sourceDescription.extended: A boolean that indicates whether this is an extended description.
-   :>json string  sourceDescription.statistics: A string containing statistics about production/consumption to/from the backing topic (extended only)
+   :>json string  sourceDescription.statistics: A string that contains statistics about production and consumption to and from the backing topic (extended only).
-   :>json string  sourceDescription.errorStats: A string containing statistics about errors producing/consuming to/from the backing topic (extended only)
+   :>json string  sourceDescription.errorStats: A string that contains statistics about errors producing and consuming to and from the backing topic (extended only).
-   :>json int     sourceDescription.replication: The replication factor of the backing topic. (extended only) :>json int     sourceDescription.partitions: The number of partitions in the backing topic. (extended only)
+   :>json int     sourceDescription.replication: The replication factor of the backing topic (extended only).
+   :>json int     sourceDescription.partitions: The number of partitions in the backing topic (extended only).

    **EXPLAIN**

-   :>json string statementText: The ksql statement for which the result is being returned.
+   :>json string statementText: The KSQL statement whose result is being returned.
-   :>json string queryDescription.statementText: The ksql statement for which the query being explained is running.
+   :>json string queryDescription.statementText: The KSQL statement for which the query being explained is running.
-   :>json array  queryDescription.schema: The schema of the data being written by the query.
+   :>json array  queryDescription.schema: The schema of the query data.
    :>json string queryDescription.schema[i].name: The name of the column.
    :>json string queryDescription.schema[i].type: The data type of the column.
    :>json array  queryDescription.sources: The streams and tables being read by the query.